jeremyions/aura/README.md

 ## 4. Vision Recap

-By merging spiritual and practical elements with a user-centric design, Aura aims to be an indispensable companion for holistic growth and daily life management.
+By merging spiritual and practical elements with a user-centric design, Auna aims to be an indispensable companion for holistic growth and daily life management.